micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 ---
 ```

+Also, we expect that, because of having received the `fake_ping`, the micro-ROS `pong` publisher will answer with a
+`pong`.
+As a consequence, in the `pong` subscriber console (the third that we opened),
-And in the pong subscriber, we should see the board's answer to our fake ping:
+we should see the micro-ROS app answer to our `fake_ping`:

 ```
 user@user:~$ ros2 topic echo /microROS/pong